sourcegraph/about/handbook/people-ops/hiring.md

 ## Sharing company financials

 Choosing to join a company is a significant commitment.
 We want people to have an accurate view of Sourcegraph's financial and business position before they join.
-(Every Sourcegraph team member after they join has regular access to this information by viewing the board slides or asking the CEO directly.)
+(Every Sourcegraph team member after they join has regular access to this information on our Google Drive, and they can ask the CEO directly if they have any other questions.)

 Here are some related questions candidates have asked in the [CEO interview](../ceo/index.md#interviews-with-me) or after receiving an offer.
 We don't make all this information public in the handbook, but candidates are encouraged to ask the CEO.
 (Note from the CEO: I love when candidates ask these questions!)